 Slowing down the pace can sometimes actually feel harder on your body, as aches and pains become more apparent while you have less mental distractions.

 However, incorporating easy runs into your training plan isn’t just a good idea – it’s necessary.
-Many runners understand this and attempt to add in some easy miles, but don’t actual slow down the pace enough to reap the benefits of recovery running.
+Many runners understand this and attempt to add in some easy running miles, but don’t actual slow down the pace enough to reap the benefits of recovery running.

 So how fast should you complete easy runs?